 Analogous situations

 It is entirely possible that for a Western audience raised in modern Western (and specifically Christian) traditions, this may be considered remote from their interests or needs.
 One can be fairly sure that the above dilemma is unlikely to be faced by any Western or Indian surgeon in the foreseeable future.
 However, there are circumstances in which a surgeon may face a similar type of dilemma even in Western-style democracies.
 In the fairly recent past, a Scottish surgeon, Robert Smith, was requested by a patient to amputate his healthy leg.
 This is a known psychiatric condition, first described in 1977, which involves two related but distinct conditions; acrotomophilia, an attraction towards amputees, and apotemophilia, a sexual attraction to becoming an amputee.
-People with this condition are not rare; Johnston and Elliot (2002) reported that a Yahoo chat group for people who wanted to have their limbs aputated had 2,100 members.
-(4) After consulting with psychiatrists, Smith decided to go ahead with the surgery, which he completed to the full satisfaction of the patient.
+People with this condition are not rare; Johnston and Elliot (2002) reported that a Yahoo chat group for people who wanted to have their limbs amputated had 2,100 members (4).
+After consulting with psychiatrists, Smith decided to go ahead with the surgery, which he completed to the full satisfaction of the patient.
 He then repeated the surgery on another similar patient.
 However, while planning a third operation, he was stopped by the trust that ran his hospital.

 Another issue that has similar ramifications is the practice of execution by lethal injection.
 In the United States, 30 states still permit the death penalty, and all of them utilise lethal injections as the method of execution.
 Now, while other commonly used methods of execution do not require the active participation of the physician (they are only required to certify the death), in the case of lethal injections, the participation of a physician is sometimes essential.
-In fact, in 27 US states, doctors must be compulsorily present at the execution.
-In a landmark case in California in 2006, the Morales case, a federal district judge ruled that in order to conduct a lethal injection execution, the state must have a qualified medical person certify that the individual is unconscious before the administration of potassium chloride, which stops the heart.
-(6) This meant that physicians needed to participate in the execution process, and this threw up a host of ethical issues akin to those in penal execution.
+In fact, in 27 US states, doctors must compulsorily be present at the execution.
+In a landmark case in California in 2006, the Morales case, a federal district judge ruled that in order to conduct a lethal injection execution, the state must have a qualified medical person certify that the individual is unconscious before the administration of potassium chloride, which stops the heart (6).
+This meant that physicians needed to participate in the execution process, and this threw up a host of ethical issues akin to those in penal execution.
 An examination of the ethics of penal execution can inform the discussion on the dilemmas faced in penal amputation.

 Hudud laws and their implementation

 It may be useful at this juncture to examine the exact provisions of Hudud law.
 Surprisingly, most proponents as well as opponents of the law appear to be unclear about what the law states and how it is to be implemented.
-(7) (8) It is necessary to point out here that the laws described in the following section are based on the majority Sunni view.
-I have not discussed other interpretations as Malaysia is an Islamic country and the Sunni school of Islam is the official religion.
-(9)
+(7,8) It is necessary to point out here that the laws described in the following section are based on the majority Sunni view.
+I have not discussed other interpretations as Malaysia is an Islamic country and the Sunni school of Islam is the official religion (9).